iluvjava/Maths/Notebook 2.0 obsidian/MATH S01 Functional Analysis/Functional Spaces/Inner Product Axiomatically Defined.md

 **Warning**: In general: $[f, g] \neq [g, f]$.
 This is because of the 4th property defined above.

-### **Definite Inner Product**
+### **Inner Product Definition**

-> This is exactly the same as the inner product defined over all the finite dimensional real vectors.
-Let $\langle x, y\rangle$  be the inner product be any 2 elements from the vector space and consider an extra element $z$, then let $\alpha$ be the element from the scalar field, then the following must be true:
+> The definition abstracts the inner product defined over all the finite dimensional real vectors.
+Let $\langle x, y\rangle$  be the inner product be any 2 elements from the vector space and consider an extra element $z$, then let $\alpha$ be the element from the scalar field the comes with the vector field, then the following must be true:

 $$
 \begin{aligned}